 The Applicant Manager (TAM) is a cloud-based recruiting solution that offers custom branding and video interviewing capabilities.

-In addition to offering core ATS features, such as interview, candidate, and application management, jobs board integration, and reporting, TAM also provides functionality for background checks and onboarding of candidates, such as personality assessments, reference checks, drug testing, and more.
-It also provides separate cloud storage to archive resumes of passive applicants.
+In addition to offering core ATS features, such as interview, candidate, and application management, jobs board integration, and reporting, TAM also provides functionality for background checks and onboarding of candidates, such as personality assessments, reference checks, and drug testing.
+It also provides separate cloud storage to archive the resumes of passive applicants.

 Here are some additional resources to increase your understanding of ATSs and recruiting software before you decide which platform is right for you:

 Try out GetApp's scorecard to see which ATS is perfect for your business.

 Look at our Category Leaders ranking of the top ATSs on the market.